Adiitya00/RAG-Chatbot/README.md

 ### User Query: Users can input queries, which are processed to find relevant answers from the indexed text.
 ### Response Display: The chatbot displays the retrieved answer in the interface.

-# Requirements for installtion
+# Requirements for installation
-pinecone-client ,
+1) pinecone-client ,
-langchain ,
+2) langchain ,
-openai ,
+3) openai ,
-PyPDF2 ,
+4) PyPDF2 ,
-streamlit ,
+5) streamlit ,
-sentence-transformers ,
+6) sentence-transformers ,
-pinecone-text ,
+7) pinecone-text ,
-pinecone-notebooks ,
+8) pinecone-notebooks ,
-python-dotenv ,
+9) python-dotenv ,
-langchain-community ,
+10) langchain-community ,
-langchain-huggingface ,
+11) langchain-huggingface ,

 #### "pip install -r requirements.txt" Run this command to install all this libries